Foreign Influence Plays Key Role in Housing Debate

 However, in the end the survey reached the same conclusion as the Prime Minister. “"Further study is needed to verify this result especially in the context of the development of any government policy regarding controls on foreign purchasing of NZ property”, the survey summarized.

 In pointing to BNZ economist Tony Alexander, Mr Key claimed that enacting legislation to control foreign interests would have little net effect.
-However, the Prime Minister left out that Mr Alexander himself said that he would support the ban of house sales to non-residents, as well as a tax on all houses owned by Kiwis offshore.
-These are points five and six on Mr Alexander’s eight-point plan for tackling the housing market.
+However, Mr Alexander himself said that he would support adopting legislation to limit foreign buying, similar to the system adopted by Australia.
+A ban of house sales to non-residents, as well as a tax on all houses owned by Kiwis offshore, are points five and six on Mr Alexander’s eight-point plan for tackling the housing market, although the economist has indicated that his overall plan is an aggressive approach, only to be taken if the New Zealand government truly wanted to get serious about housing costs.

-Because he thinks that this is just the beginning of New Zealand’s burgeoning relationship with China.
-And he is right.
+Because he knows that this is just the beginning of New Zealand’s burgeoning relationship with China.

 According to the 2013 New Zealand Census, the percentage of Asian groups doubled between 2006 and 2013, now making up 12 percent of the population.
 As Statistics New Zealand’s international travel data shows, much of the influx consists of people from China, which ranks second in the most common country of birth for foreign-born citizens.